toss/es-toolkit/docs/reference/predicate/isRegExp.md

 # isRegExp

-Check if the given value is a RegExp.
+Check if the given value is a regular expression.

 This function can also serve as a type predicate in TypeScript, narrowing the type of the argument to `RegExp`.